 Particulars of Employees

-In terms of and pursuant to Section 134 of the Companies Act 2013 in relation to theAnnual Financial Statements for the Financial Year 2017-18 your Directors state and confirm that:
+In terms of and pursuant to Section 134 of the Act in relation to theAnnual Financial Statements for the FY 2018-19 your Directors state and confirm that:

 22. BUSINESS RESPONSIBILITY REPORT & MANAGEMENT DISCUSSION ANDANALYSIS

 |Jawahar Lal Goel ||B. D. Narang |

 |Chairman & Managing Director ||Independent Director |